how to make a calculator

 18# TODO

-• There is some duplication, I have to make a change in more than one place when I want to use a different range of random numbers for the test
+• There is some duplication, I have to make a change in more than one place when I want to use a different range of random numbers for the test, for example

 8 def test_addition(self):